The information provided on this page is intended to communicate the resources available in the District and the Ceres

 have earned a certification in

-The Ceres Unified School District is pleased to present the ‘Report to the Community 2013.
-With the many successes and accomplishments achieved by students and staff, the 2010-2011 year was filled with celebrations and honors.
+The Ceres Unified School District is pleased to present the ‘Report to the Community 2014.
+With the many successes and accomplishments achieved by students and staff, this year was filled with celebrations and honors.
 This Report highlights the tremendous student achievement gains made by our schools over the past year and the many accomplishments of our employees and the district's development and implementation of 1:World Please join CUSD in congratulating our students, staff, administration, and Board for their continued commitment and dedication in supporting student academic excellence.

 All Employment Applications Now Paperless!